 The Christchurch Health and Development Study (CHDS) has been in existence for 40 years.
 During this time we have followed the health, education and life progress of a group of 1,265 children born in the Christchurch (New Zealand) urban region during mid-1977.

-This cohort has now been studied from infancy into childhood, adolescence and adulthood.
-The data gathered over the course of the study now comprises some 50 million characters of information, with which the study has published over 440 scientific papers, reports, books and book chapters describing the 40-year life history of the CHDS cohort.
+The cohort has been studied from infancy into childhood, adolescence and adulthood.
+Data gathered over the course of the study now comprises some 50 million characters of information, with which the study has published over 500 scientific papers, reports, books and book chapters describing the life history of the CHDS cohort.

-Our mission is Reducing the global burden of diabetes and obesity.
+Our mission is to make a significant contribution to reducing the global burden of diabetes and obesity through research and dissemination of knowledge.
 We aim to reduce the prevalence, and to improve the management, of diabetes and obesity by finding new ways to prevent and treat these conditions.
 By striving for research excellence and encouraging international collaboration we can bring the greatest benefit to New Zealanders and the wider world.
 We’re sharing our discoveries with individuals, communities, teachers, health professionals and policymakers.

 Our child-health-related research includes: